Technical LibraryTEMPERAMENTS XIII: Kellner Entire Contents Copyright ©2005 CBH |

-One temperament which has, however, found some favor with European musicians especially, was ratified by the late Dr Herbert Anton Kellner in 1975, and published in 1980.
-His little book The tuning of my harpsichord is available in several languages including Japanese.
+One temperament, however, found some favor with especially European musicians in the last few decades.
+It was ratified by the late Dr Herbert Anton Kellner in 1975, and first published a year later in German as his book Wie stimme ich selbst mein Cembalo?
+The English translation The Tuning of my Harpsichord followed in 1980, and it was also translated into several other languages including Japanese.

-While Dr Kellner’s thesis goes to great lengths to prove that this is indeed the Bach temperament, citing the arrangement of gems on Bach’s signet ring and other numeralogical “proofs” to establish that there absolutely must be 5 tempered fifths and 7 perfect fifths, you will, I trust, permit me to remain a little scientifically detached, or even somewhat skeptical.
-Let’s agree, though, that it is a wonderful temperament.
+While Dr Kellner’s thesis goes to great lengths to prove that this is indeed the Bach temperament, citing the arrangement of gems on Bach’s signet ring and other numerological “proofs” to establish that there absolutely must be 5 tempered fifths and 7 pure fifths, you will, I trust, permit me to remain a little scientifically detached, or even somewhat skeptical.
+Let’s agree, though, that it is a wonderful temperament: I remember tuning it for baroque flautist Barthold Kuijken’s recital with John O’Donnell on the Bill Bright harpsichord at the 1999 Melbourne Autumn Music Festival.

 Here’s how you go about setting Kellner:

-3. Temporarily tune your tenor B a perfect fifth below f#.
+3. Temporarily tune your tenor B a pure fifth below f♯.
 Now you are ready for the crux of this Kellner temperament.
 Play the B Major triad, and observe its harshness.
-Afterall, its major third is Pythagorean, ie determined by four perfect fifths.
+After all, its major third is Pythagorean, ie determined by four pure fifths.
 (You should know this—you’ve just tuned them!)
-Slowly raise the tenor B until the third B–d# beats six times are fast as the fifth B–f#.
+Slowly raise the tenor B until the third B–d♯ beats six times are fast as the fifth B–f♯.
 To do this, you will be continually checking the third against the fifth until satisfied.
 Don’t ask me how many beats per second, just do it!
-When you have it right, the fifth B–f# measures exactly a fifth comma narrow.
+When you have it right, the fifth B–f♯ measures exactly a fifth comma narrow.

-4. Tune up the octave to b, and down a perfect fifth to determine e.
-This will leave a slightly wide third from c–e.
+4. Tune up the octave to b, and down a pure fifth to determine e.
+This will leave a slightly wide third from c–e, beating about once a second.

 5. The four remaining fifths around the circle between C and E must now be